ErDarko/PrisonersDilemma/README.md

 - GUI implementation for a more user-friendly experience.
 - Additional AI strategies to increase the challenge.
 - Multiplayer mode for a competitive edge.

-- This project is perfect for anyone interested in game theory, AI, or just looking for a fun programming challenge.
-Feel free to contribute, suggest improvements, or use this as a base for your own experiments!
+### Feel free to contribute, suggest improvements, or use this as a base for your own experiments!